-- (a) Every bicycle when in use at the times specified in Section 337.02, shall be equipped with the following: - (1) A lamp mounted on the front of either the bicycle or the operator that shall emit a white light visible from a distance of at least five hundred feet to the front; and three hundred feet to the sides.
-A generator-powered lamp that emits light only when the bicycle is moving may be used to meet this requirement. - A red reflector on the rear that shall be visible from all distances from one hundred feet to six hundred feet to the rear when directly in front of lawful lower beams of head lamps on a motor vehicle. - (3) A lamp emitting either flashing or steady red light visible from a distance of five hundred feet to the rear shall be used in addition to the red reflector;
+- (a) Every bicycle or electric bicycle when in use at the times specified in Section 337.02, shall be equipped with the following: - (1) A lamp mounted on the front of either the bicycle or electric bicycle or the operator that shall emit a white light visible from a distance of at least five hundred feet to the front; and three hundred feet to the sides.
+A generator-powered lamp that emits light only when the bicycle or electric bicycle is moving may be used to meet this requirement. - (2) A red reflector on the rear that shall be visible from all distances from one hundred feet to six hundred feet to the rear when directly in front of lawful lower beams of head lamps on a motor vehicle.

+(3) A lamp emitting either flashing or steady red light visible from a distance of five hundred feet to the rear shall be used in addition to the red reflector;